 A digital element is highly recommended for any creative portfolio, even if you don't directly work with technology - if you're a ceramics designer or jewellery designer, for example.
-You could build a website or run a blog - in doing so your work becomes more easily accessible, can be shared further afield and by arranging your work in an eye-catching, engaging way, provides another opportunity for you to demonstrate an eye for detail and composition.
+You could create an online portfolio by building a website or running a blog - in doing so your work becomes more easily accessible, can be shared further afield and by arranging your work in an eye-catching, engaging way, provides another opportunity for you to demonstrate an eye for detail and composition.
 Even just storing evidence of your work digitally could work to your advantage.

 - Don't be afraid to show aspects of your work that aren't polished.
 Nobody is born with refined skills, and exceptional talent doesn't happen overnight - sharing your progress in a portfolio is just as important as the art itself.
 Sarah says, 'Feel free to include pieces that are experimental or may not have worked as you expected.
 Documenting the development of these ideas is a great way to show how you approached a task, providing insight into your creative thought processes.'

 - Prioritise quality over quantity.
 'Your audience wants to see your passion and commitment to the discipline you work in, so keep in mind the skills and techniques that will be required.
 Showcase how you're already applying them to your work,' explain Sarah.
-Margaret adds, 'Don’t make your portfolio too long.
+Margaret adds, 'Think about your portfolio design - don't make it too long.
 Most recruiters in the creative industries have limited time to look through portfolios.
 You're presenting the very best of what you can do, not everything that you've done.'

 - Keep your portfolio up to date.
-Your portfolio should reflect who you are as a creative in the present day.
-Submitting a portfolio that doesn't reflect the role you're applying for, or hasn't been updated in a long time, looks unprofessional.
+Your portfolio should reflect who you are as an artist in the present day.
+Submitting an art portfolio that doesn't reflect the role you're applying for, or hasn't been updated in a long time, looks unprofessional.
 Regularly updating your portfolio will show you're constantly developing your skills, take pride in your work and are committed to working in the industry.

 Find out more